mg3994/widget_watcher_bounty_solution/new_idea/ReadMe.md

   return Offset.zero;
 }

-// Tuple3 class to hold three values class Tuple4<A, B, C, D> {
+// Tuple3 class to hold Four  values , (Don't go on name Tuple as it is used for 3 , as i modified it for 4) class Tuple4<A, B, C, D> {
   final A item1;
   final B item2;